crGowen/SimpleTemplates/CPP/DLL/README.md

+Two types of linking: Static and dynamic (dynamic is broken up into implicit and explicit linking).

-Static/Implicit is not fit for distribution and is compiled into a project at load-time.
-(Also not technically DLL so it shouldn't be in this folder, but whatever)
+Static is not fit for distribution and is put into the .exe at compile-time.
+(Also not technically DLL so it shouldn't be in this folder, but whatever).

-Explicit linking is harder to code for on both ends, but allows being distributed as a DLL file.

-In most projects, it's much easier just to use a managed DLL system like in C#.
+Implicit dynamic is very similar to static, but isn't inserted in at compile time - instead at load-time.
+It is very slightly harder to use but is better for large projects since fixing a bug in the library simply requires redistributing .dll and .lib files, whereas static requires redistributing the .exe.

+Dynamic is the next step up and is inserted at run-time.
+This is best one resource-wise because you can load and unload what is needed whereever you want them.
+It also allows you to load .dll's that you might not know the name until run-time (i.e. their names are stored in data files or specified by the user).

 # INCLUDING STATIC LIBS in a solution (for visual studio):